What is a custom domain email, and why do you need one?

 • It improves deliverability, trust, and brand professionalism

-• Inbox providers now require domain authentication (DKIM, SPF, and DMARC)
+• Inbox providers require domain authentication (DKIM, SPF, DMARC)

-• Flodesk recommends all members move to a custom domain email
+• Flodesk strongly recommends all members use a custom domain email

 Was this article helpful?